-Programme/Project and Lead Director Brief description and any key issues RAG Transforming Lives/Care Act Programme: Claire Bruin Joint governance arrangements have been established for this with effect from July 2015 and there is a programme of six projects to implement these changes.
+Programme/Project and Lead Director Brief description and any key issues RAG Transforming Lives/Care Act Programme: Claire Bruin A programme of six projects is in place to implement these changes.
 The Transforming Lives project is focusing on the implementation of the new way of working.
-Physical and Learning Disability Services have started to implement this new way of working and a new project has been set up to manage Contact Centre changes required to facilitate the Older People's service roll-out No key issues.
+Physical and Learning Disability Services have started to implement this new way of working and a new project has been set up to manage Contact Centre changes required to facilitate the Older People's service roll-out.
+A quality assurance process is in development and will be applied to ensure the principles of Transforming Lives are being adhered to in practice.
+No key issues.
 GREEN Learning Disability Spend: Claire Bruin The focus of this project is to address the current overspends and a project plan is in place.
 This plan is being monitored by the Learning Disability Senior Management Team who consider the impact of the changes on the budget.
 Work is also underway to consider any policy changes that need to be in place to support the delivery of savings from April 2016.
 Key issue: Monitoring the project plan to ensure that the changes being implemented are resulting in savings.
+Focus is on undertaking reviews to make savings, establishing systems to ensure accurate forecasting and providing support to Team Managers to manage their budgets.
+The service is still reporting an overspend for this financial year.
 AMBER Building Community Resilience Programme: Sarah Ferguson This programme will respond to the Council's shifting focus from meeting the needs of individuals to supporting communities and families.
 The strategy has been approved by the General Purposes Committee.
 Focus is now on developing and delivering the action plans.
 No key issues.
 GREEN Older People Service Development Programme: Charlotte Black Delivering service improvements for Older People following staff transfers from Cambridgeshire Community Services.
 Good progress is being made and the CCS Transfer project is in closedown phase.
 New project is being set up to deliver transformational change in response to the Home Care Summit held earlier in the year.
 No key issues.
 GREEN CFA Strategy for 2016-20: Adrian Loades Delivering a strategy for the next five years that will respond to the savings that need to be made.
 Significant work has taken place to translate principles in the strategy into a five year Business Plan for CFA Services.
+Proposals will be discussed with Service Committees in January 2016 and the Strategy and savings proposals are currently being shared with key partners.
+Plans are being developed to monitor the impact of delivery of the CFA Strategy over the coming months and years - aligned to delivery of the resulting savings.
 No key issues.
 GREEN